Yoduh/PizzaApp/README.md

 https://ahpizza.herokuapp.com/

 # Local Install
-Using PgAdmin or the psql CLI create a local PostgreSQL database called `pizza-orders`
+Using PgAdmin or the psql CLI create a local PostgreSQL database called `pizza-orders` with username `postgres` password `postgres`

 Clone this git project to your local machine